 Chapter 3: Westward expansion (18th century)

-Before the mid-17th century, the Lakota people, one division of the Očhéthi Šakówiŋ, were located east of the Red River, living at the edge of prairies in Minnesota and the eastern Dakotas.
+Before the mid-17th century, the Lakota lived east of the Red River at the edge of Minnesota’s and the eastern Dakotas’ prairie.

 Their society drastically changed with the acquisition of horses around 1700.
 The Lakota then significantly adapted their culture to embrace a nomadic lifestyle, centralizing their economy and sustenance around the bison, which thrived across the vast prairies.

-The Lakota, along with most of the Očhéthi Šakówiŋ, began migrating west, changing the course of the Sioux Tribe’s history.
+The Lakota, along with most of the Očhéthi Šakówiŋ, began migrating west.

 Arrival of the horse